International Professional Development Certificates

 • In-person classes on NAIT’s vibrant campus

-• Fall or winter start dates
+• Fall or Winter start dates

 • Qualifies for Canada’s study permit program